-Angela Miracle Gladue is an award winning dancer, choreographer, educator, and emerging fashion designer from amiskwaciwâskahikan (Edmonton, Alberta - Treaty 6 territory) and is a proud member of Papaschase and Frog Lake First Nation.
+Angela Miracle Gladue aka Lunacee, is a nehiyaw (Cree)/Greek Interdisciplinary Artist from the Treaty 6 Territory of amiskwaciy-wâskahikan (Edmonton, Alberta) and is a proud member of Frog Lake First Nation.

 At age 6 she began cultural dancing through a Metis and Powwow dance program at her school - Prince Charles Elementary and performed regularly throughout western Canada with the Red River Wheelers and her school's powwow performance group.

 Her background in Hip-Hop dance began as a B-girl in 2003 through the influence, mentorship and collaboration of an Indigenous Hip-Hop performance group known as The Red Power Squad.

 She is also a member of The Fly Girlz Dance Crew who have trained with some of the originators, innovators, and pioneers of Hip-Hop Culture.

 As an international artist, she has been invited to give master classes, perform, lecture and judge in countless communities throughout the world and continues to share her love for dance in Indigenous Communities and schools across Turtle Island (North America).